Glossary

 - Email: Email updates are sent to the user's email inbox instead of their device.

-Job Site: Well site of an organization.
+Job Site: Site of an organization.

 Reports: Compilations of collated data for different purposes: